Volkswagen Karmann Ghia: Production

 The design and prototype were well received by Volkswagen executives, and the Type 14 debuted at the October 1953 Paris Auto Show as a styling concept "by Ghia."
 In August 1955 the first Type 14 was manufactured in Osnabrück, Germany.
 Public reaction to the Type 14 exceeded expectations, and more than 10,000 were sold in the first year.

 In contrast to the Beetle's machine-welded body with bolt-on fenders, the Karmann Ghia's body panels were butt-welded, hand-shaped, and smoothed with English pewter in a time-consuming process commensurate with higher-end manufacturers, resulting in the Karmann Ghia's higher price.

 The Type 14 was marketed as a practical and stylish 2+2 rather than as a true sports car.
 As they shared engines, the Type 14's engine displacement grew concurrently with the Type 1 (Beetle), ultimately arriving at a displacement of 1584 cc, producing 61 PS.

-Production doubled soon after the Karmann Ghia's introduction, becoming the car most imported into the U.S.
+Production doubled soon after the Karmann Ghia's U.S. introduction, becoming the car most imported into the U.S.

 In August 1957, Volkswagen introduced a convertible version of the Karmann Ghia.
 Exterior changes in 1961 included wider and finned front grilles, taller and more rounded rear taillights and headlights relocated to a higher position – with previous models and their lower headlight placement called lowlights.
 The Italian designer Sergio Sartorelli, designer of Type 34, oversaw the various restylings of Type 14.

 In 1970, larger taillights integrated the reversing lights and larger wrap-around turn signals.
 Still larger and wider taillights increased side visibility.
 In 1972, large square-section bumpers replaced the smooth round originals, and tail lights were again enlarged.
 For the USA model only, 1973 modifications mandated by the National Highway Traffic Safety Administration (NHTSA) included energy-absorbing bumpers.
 A carpeted package shelf replaced the rear seat.

-In late 1974 the car was superseded by the Golf-based Scirocco.
+In late 1974, the car was superseded by the Golf-based Scirocco.